Jyoonly/20252R0136COSE36203/README.md

 ### 3. Run Demo

 We provide our pretrained weights in the `models.zip`.
+You can download it [here](https://drive.google.com/file/d/137O6SXiedvBrykgA3cKU-EFryvqFeMiv/view?usp=sharing).

 ```bash
 # Interactive mode